Skip to main content

 Validation

-On-site assessment using the PCI DSS requirements and Security Assessment Procedures
+On-site assessments are performed by a PCI Qualified Security Assessor (QSA) using the PCI DSS requirements and Security Assessment Procedures

 Reporting*